ray-project/ray/doc/source/data/preprocessors.rst

 Overview
 --------

-The most common way of using a preprocessor is by passing it as an argument to the constructor of a Ray Train :ref:`Trainer <train-getting-started>` in conjunction with a :ref:`Ray Data dataset <data>`.
+The most common way of using a preprocessor is by passing it as an argument to the constructor of a Ray Train :ref:`Trainer <train-docs>` in conjunction with a :ref:`Ray Data dataset <data>`.
 For example, the following code trains a model with a preprocessor that normalizes the data.

 .. literalinclude:: doc_code/preprocessors.py